Limited time offer. Valid on bound books and booklets only.

 You'll be glued to your screen watching how perfect bound books are made.

 Book sellers have more control over their product when there are no digital versions floating around.
-Printed books offer built-in control over digital piracy since scanning each individual page damages the book and is expensive and labor intensive.
+Book printing offers built-in control over digital piracy, since scanning each individual page damages the book and is expensive and labor intensive.
 Plus, reputable booklet printers will not let customers scan copyrighted content to print books without written permission.

 When you have your books printed, no one has to buy a device, register an account or commit to subscriptions to start reading.
 This is especially important with training books, technical manuals and other professional uses, because buying devices and onboarding your whole team can be costly and time consuming.